In Search of the Asiatic Cheetah – PRIVATE TOUR

 • Explore the Jangal-e Abr (cloud forest)

-• Search for cheetahs on foot in Khosh Yeylaq Conservation Area
+• Search for cheetahs on foot in Khosh Yeylāq Conservation Area

-• Wander through the mudbrick village of Qale Bala
+• Wander through the mudbrick village of Qale Bālā

 Today the cheetah survives only in arid areas of east and central Iran in a number of protected zones.
-Cheetahs thrive in open land and semi desert areas.
+Cheetahs thrive in open land and semi-desert areas.

-The project “Conservation of the Asiatic Cheetah and its Associated Biota” was launched in 2001 by the Iranian Department of Environment (DoE) with the cooperation of the United Nations Development Program for Global Environment Facility.
+The project “Conservation of the Asiatic cheetah and its Associated Biota” was launched in 2001 by the Iranian Department of Environment (DoE) with the cooperation of the United Nations Development Program for Global Environment Facility.

 Crooked Compass is acutely aware of the global environmental concerns and the need for sustainable protection of our fragile world.
 We passionately believe that responsible tourism can play a positive role in highlighting the plight of endangered species like Iran’s beloved cheetahs.
 We are proud to be part of this movement in bringing together interested individuals and activists and helping forge alliances between global environmental organisations and their Iranian counterparts.